yegor256/blog/_drafts/abstract.md

 {% endhighlight %}

-Even though the syntax of EO makes it possible to say `book.title`, it will lead to compile-time (or runtime) error: It's prohibited to touch free attributes of an abstract object or attributes that depend on other free attributes.
-However, let's say, we add a new attribute to the `book`, in order to print it's ID to the console:
+Even though the syntax of EO makes it possible to say `book.title`, it will lead to compile-time error: It's prohibited to touch free attributes of an abstract object or attributes that depend on other free attributes.
+However, let's say, we add a new attribute `print` to the `book`, in order to print it's `id` to the console:

 {% highlight text %}
 [id db] > book